w3c/webextensions/proposals/dark_mode_extension_icons.md

   The icon paths are set using the size as key and/or the keyword `"any"`.

-  Optionally the `color_scheme` matching criterium which can either be an string or array of color schemes.
+  Optionally the `color_scheme` matching criterium which can either be a string or array of color schemes.

 Setting `icon_variants` dynamically: